 On receipt of the application, the Registrar will record the transfer of rights and endorse the register to that effect.

 The licensing of intellectual property can be riddled with hidden pitfalls if not adequately dealt with from the outset.
-KISCH IP provides professional advice regarding licence agreements and the terms and conditions under which such relationships should proceed.
+We provide professional advice regarding licence agreements and the terms and conditions under which such relationships should proceed.
 We also prepare licence agreements for intellectual property rights and assist with disputes between parties concerning existing licence agreements.

-The Trade marks Act makes provision for the recordal by the proprietor of a trade mark of a registered user (or licensee) of that trade mark.
-The benefit of this recordal is that a registered user is entitled to institute infringement proceedings should the trade mark proprietor refuse to do so.
-A further advantage of such a recordal is that any use of the trade mark by the registered user will automatically be deemed to be used by the proprietor, thus alleviating the need to prove this.
+The Trade Mark Act makes provision for the recordal by the proprietor of a Trade Mark of a registered user (or licensee) of that Trade Mark.
+The benefit of this recordal is that a registered user is entitled to institute infringement proceedings should the Trade Mark proprietor refuse to do so.
+A further advantage of such a recordal is that any use of the Trade Mark by the registered user will automatically be deemed to be used by the proprietor, thus alleviating the need to prove this.

-The recording of a registered user is a formal process requiring an application to the Trade marks Office.
-KISCH IP assists with this by preparing the required documentation.
+The recording of a registered user is a formal process requiring an application to the Trade Mark Office.
+We assist with this by preparing the required documentation.

-We have extensive experience in trade mark oppositions, from the initial stages to arguing the matter before the Registrar of Trade marks, or referring matters to the High Court.
-We also assist in opposing third parties whose proposed trade marks potentially infringe on clients’ rights.
+We have extensive experience in Trade Mark oppositions, from the initial stages to arguing the matter before the Registrar of Trade Mark, or referring matters to the High Court.
+We also assist in opposing third parties whose proposed Trade Mark potentially infringe on clients’ rights.

-The Trade marks Act has two main provisions dealing with the cancellation of registered trade marks.
+The Trade Mark Act has two main provisions dealing with the cancellation of registered Trade Marks.
 The first deals with wrongly made or wrongly remaining entries on the Register.
-The second deals with the cancellation of a trade mark where there has been no use of the trade mark in five years.
-These proceedings can be brought before the Registrar of Trade marks or the High Court.
+The second deals with the cancellation of a Trade Mark where there has been no use of the Trade Mark in five years.
+These proceedings can be brought before the Registrar of Trade Marks or the High Court.